aljazceru/awesome-nostr/README.md

 - [siamstr.com](https://siamstr.com) - A free NIP-05 ID registration service, lightning redirection.
 - [toastr.space](https://toastr.space) - Paid NIP-05 and Reputation Badge service.
 Verify and link your identity from Twitter or GitHub to your Nostr account, and get a badge to prove it.
 - [Nostrich House](https://nostrich.house) - Paid NIP-05 service with nostr bot interface.
 Buy your nostr address with DM to nostrich@nostrich.house for 1 sat/hour, anonymous, immediate.
-- [Verified-Nostr.com](https://verified-nostr.com) - Free and Paid Nostr Address (NIP-05) verifier service with premium relay and vanity domains.
+- [NostrAddress.com](https://nostraddress.com) - Free and Paid Nostr Address (NIP-05) identifier service with premium relay and vanity domains.

 ## Offline signers